Mirantis/mke-docs/content/docs/configuration/support-bundle.md

     {{< tab >}}

-    If you do not want to install the plugin using ``krew`` or want an easier way to install the plugin in an air gap environment, you can install the plugin manually from the release archives.
+    If you do not want to install the plugin using Krew or want a simpler way to install the plugin in an air gap environment, you can install the plugin manually from the release archives.

     Run the following command to download and unarchive the latest release, and move the plugin to your ``$PATH``:

     ```commandline
     curl -L https://github.com/replicatedhq/troubleshoot/releases/latest/download/support-bundle_linux_amd64.tar.gz | tar xzvf -